 Choose deeper hues for your wedding flowers (faux or real), or, if you really want to embrace the Halloween wedding theme, you could even go with a full dried flower bouquet.

-Black Wedding Gown
+Black Halloween Wedding Dress

 Don’t want to go all out and dress as the Bride of Frankenstein for your Halloween wedding?
 Understandable.
-Give your outfit a bit of extra edge by adding some themed shoes (they’ll probably be hidden for your ceremony, but you can always show them off in photos and at your reception).
+Give your outfit a bit of extra edge by adding some themed shoes (they’ll probably be hidden for your ceremony, but you can always show them off in photos and at your Halloween wedding reception).

 Themed Bridesmaid Ensembles